 Delegate time in your schedule, once in the morning and in the afternoon, to read and reply to e-mails and phone calls, reducing distractions so you can optimise your working time.
-Some days there will be exceptions and urgent matters, but if you use this technique most days, you will get more done and those e-mails won’t be going anywhere.
+This should only be around an hour.
+There will be exceptions and urgent matters that you have to respond to right away, but if you use this technique effectively, you will get more done and those e-mails won’t be going anywhere.

 3. Start with what matters most

 Each day is different, some will involve difficult matters for big clients or tasks with an end of day deadline.
 The most productive people start their day with the most important task - the one (or two) that need to be completed by the end of the day.
 This reduces stress, allowing you to be more productive for the rest of the day, and ready to tackle the difficult matter you may have been avoiding.